tomer1812/DiscreteTimeSurvivalPenalization/README.md

 The simulations and MIMIC-IV analysis can be replicated by cloning the repository, running the code in the notebooks directory using the docker image built from the Dockerfile of this project.

-The MIMIC-IV (2.0) is accessible at [PhysioNet](https://physionet.org/content/mimiciv/2.0/) and subjected to PhysioNet credentials.
+The MIMIC-IV (2.0) dataset is accessible at [PhysioNet](https://physionet.org/content/mimiciv/2.0/) and subjected to PhysioNet credentials.

 This work is based on PyDTS Python Package: